OST-Cloud-Application-Lab/SelfInformation/README.md

 `gcloud app versions stop 20190117t103106`

+### Deleting

+To delete the whole application (not just the Google App Engine project), run:

+`gcloud projects delete PROJECT-ID`

 ## Code and Configuration Changes

 [Compare this branch to the master branch](https://github.com/HSR-Cloud/SelfInformation/compare/google-app-engine) to see the changes made for the App Engine deployment.